StackVista/stackstate-docs/configure/security/authentication/file.md

 {% endtab %}
 {% endtabs %}

+Follow the steps below to configure users and apply changes:

 1. Add users to `authentication.yaml` - see the example above.
 The following configuration should be added for each user:
     - **username** - the username used to log into StackState.
     - **password** - the password used to log into StackState.
 Passwords are stored as an MD5 hash and need to be provided as such, for example on a Linux or Mac command line the `md5sum` or `md5` tools can be used.